kingparra/aws-for-jobs/09_-_database_services/vocabulary.rst

   A column (or multiple columns) that contains unique values that are used to identify a row.
 Each value is unique within the table and cannot be null.

+Composite Key

+  A key created by combining the contents of two or more other keys.
+This must include the primary key, and can contain any other keys, as well.

 Foreign Key